 TELA Bio Announces U.S. Commercial Launch of Two New OviTex® LPR Device Configurations to Repair Large Abdominal Hernias Using Robotic and Laparoscopic Techniques

-MALVERN, Pa., Feb.
-21, 2023 (GLOBE NEWSWIRE) -- TELA Bio, Inc. TELA, a commercial-stage medical technology company focused on providing innovative technologies that optimize clinical outcomes by prioritizing the preservation and restoration of the patient's own anatomy, today announced the launch of two additional, larger configurations of its OviTex LPR device.
+/EIN News/ -- MALVERN, Pa., Feb.
+21, 2023 (GLOBE NEWSWIRE) -- TELA Bio, Inc. (NASDAQ: TELA), a commercial-stage medical technology company focused on providing innovative technologies that optimize clinical outcomes by prioritizing the preservation and restoration of the patient’s own anatomy, today announced the launch of two additional, larger configurations of its OviTex LPR device.
 The new configurations are 15 x 20 cm and 15 x 25 cm ellipses designed for ventral and incisional hernias.

 Initially commercialized in 2018, OviTex LPR is designed specifically for use in minimally invasive hernia repair procedures.
 Its low profile facilitates placement through robotic and laparoscopic ports, and it incorporates a smooth side for placement within the abdominal cavity adjacent to the viscera.
 The interwoven permanent suture provides long-term reinforcement, and the unique ovine derived tissue matrix facilitates functional tissue remodeling.